mkeck3672/OSCP-eCPPT/pivoting.md

 This is a work in progress.
 After taking the OSCP and reading up on the eCPPT I noticed I lacked a great deal in this area.

 ### Tools
-<pr> More will be added but for now just a list of tools for proxy and pivoting.
+More will be added but for now just a list of tools for proxy and pivoting.
 1. Proxychain<br />
 2. Foxyproxy<br />
 3. SSH Tunnelling<br />